daleonpz/misc/vhdl/serial_comm/README.md

 We will need to implement a "Rising edge detector" for the SPI_clk in the slave  and a "clock generator" in the case of the master.

+All the blocks have a clock and reset signal.

 - TX:
 **NOTE**:
     -   Maybe we should one more delay before transmit the data